 Prices, specs and rivals

-Sitting at the foot of the Mustang range is the £37,645 2.3-litre four-cylinder EcoBoost; next up the ladder is the 5-litre V8 GT, priced at £42,745.
-This duo comprise the entire Mustang model line-up in Europe, where the GT350 models aren’t offered, although there are limited editions from time-to-time.
+Sitting at the foot of the Mustang range is the £39.420 2.3-litre four-cylinder EcoBoost; next up the ladder is the 5-litre V8 GT, priced at £43,685.
+Above this is the Bullitt, which amongst unique styling touches also features a few of the GT's optional upgrades for £49,085.

 Cylinder count, swept capacity and performance aside, the differences between the 2.3 and 5.0 aren’t major.
 As standard the EcoBoost car comes well equipped, benefiting from a limited-slip differential, LED headlights and Android Auto/Apple CarPlay compatibility.
 To rein in the V8’s extra grunt it gets more powerful Brembo brakes, and there are line-lock/launch control functions, too.